Field notes from the creative industry.

 How creatives actually find collaborators in 2026 (and why it's broken)

 Most creative projects come together through DMs, group chats, and word of mouth.
-That works — until it doesn't.
-Here's what's broken about how artists, musicians, and producers find each other today, and what a real solution looks like.
+Here's why those channels fail musicians, producers, photographers, videographers, studios, and venues alike, and what a purpose-built network actually fixes.

 How to find a music producer in 2026 — the practical guide